Pegmode/LSDJ2DMW/README.md

 * `-pf`: print songs
 * `-x`: format outputted wavetable indices as hex
 * `-nw`: don't write files or parse files.
 Useful in combination with -p/-pf for reading songnames
+#### basic workflow:
+If you want to actively create an LSDJ synth/wavetable instrument, run LSDJ on an empty/new .sav and toy around with a synth/wavetable instrument that uses waves 0-F. Once you have the sound you want close your emulator ([BGB](https://bgb.bircd.org/) recomended) to update the .sav.
+Then run `LSDJ2DMW yoursav.sav -lwr 0 15` to rip the synth wavetables.
+Keep in mind that the speed and mode settings will not affect the wavetable output.
+You need to do this yourself by using wavetable macros in Deflemask.
 ## Build instructions
+### windows
 To build run on windows just run `make`.
-I have gcc added to PATH.
+Requires gcc and make from MinGW.
+I have gcc and make added to PATH so if you don't already have it added you will need to do so yourself.
+### linux
 To build for linux (untested) run `make linux`.
-If you encounter any issues with either of these please let me know.
+If you encounter any issues please let me know.

 ## Other Credits
 Special thanks to Rytone, TakuikaNinja and INFU for help with LSDj's internal file structure, compression and test data.